TIME CRITICAL - EGM 3 MARCH 2026

 Resolution 2(a)Ordinary Resolution

-Acceptance of SME Bank Project Investment
+Acceptance of SME Project Investment

-Capital injection of not less than $20 million plus technology transfer
+Capital injection of not less than $20 million plus technology transfer valued at $3M-$7M (performance-based)

 The Resolution (Verbatim)

-"REQUIRE the Board to do all things necessary (including all requisite regulatory contact) to immediately accept the SME Bank Project investment offer comprising: (a) not less than $20 million AUD new cash injection; (b) technology transfer and integration; and (c) appointment of a CEO / MD and three independent nominees to the Board."
+"REQUIRE the Board to do all things necessary (including all requisite regulatory contact) to immediately accept the SME Project investment offer comprising: (a) not less than $20 million AUD new cash injection; (b) technology transfer and integration; and (c) appointment of a CEO / MD and three independent nominees to the Board."

 What This Investment Offers